SamUndefined/tabie/content/posts/weird-weather-and-planet-earth.md

 https://www.theoceancleanup.com/updates/cleanup-commences-system-001-has-arrived/

-Not to mention Places such as Starbucks, Seaworld, Alaskan and American airlines, hotels like Hilton and Marriot UK, Disney, and so many more!
+Not to mention Places such as Starbucks, Seaworld, Alaskan and American airlines, hotels like Hilton and Marriott UK, Disney, and so many more!
 Even California is thinking about banning plastic straws.

 That’s pretty freakin’ amazing!